 The tendered rate shall include full compensation for the removal of the existing cabling; supply, handling, installation and termination of the specified type of cable.
-The second hand value of the cable shall be subtracted from the tendered price,

 This rate shall further include for the supply of all cable ties, clamps and other material necessary to ensure that the installation conforms to the specification.